yaronelh/WordPress-Security-Enhancements/Readme.md

 Make sure that the copied file permission are at least 600 or 640, 400 or 440 are even better if your server allows it.

+**Additional note:** if you're using `wp-cli` command line this will not work.
+(Feedback/Further research required on how to make this work with wp-cli If it's even possible)

 ## Securing WordPress using CloudFlare (Free Plan)